Sedation Dentistry Corbin

 Enjoy Stress-Free Dental Visits

 Do you avoid going to the dentist because of fear or anxiety?
-Did a bad experience in the past turn you off to dental care entirely?
+Did a bad experience in the past sour dental care for you entirely?
 At Corbin Family Dental Care, we’re able to calm and successfully treat nervous patients every day, largely thanks to sedation dentistry.
 Dr. Whitaker has dedicated herself to becoming an expert in these techniques so that more people can enjoy stress-free trips to the dentist and take care of their teeth with peace of mind.
 If you’re ready to experience the most relaxing dental appointment of your life, give us a call today to discuss your sedation options.

 Why Choose Corbin Family Dental Care for Sedation Dentistry?

-“I was very apprehensive due to past medical history but this experience was wonderful.
+“I was very apprehensive due to past medical history, but this experience was wonderful.
 No problem with IV.
-Staff was great.
-I left feeling fine and would highly recommend.
+The staff was great.
+I left feeling fine and would highly recommend them.
 I am very pleased.” – V. H.

 Our Sedation Dentistry Options